Marc Almond: 1980s

 In 1982, Almond formed Marc and the Mambas as an offshoot project from Soft Cell.
 Marc and the Mambas was a loose experimental collective that set the template for the artist that Almond would become.
-The Mambas at various times included Matt Johnson, Steve James Sherlock, Lee Jenkinson, Peter Ashworth, Jim Thirlwell and Anni Hogan, with whom Almond worked later in his solo career.
-Under the Mambas moniker, Almond recorded two albums, Untitled and the seminal double opus Torment and Toreros.
+The Mambas at various times included Matt Johnson, Steve James Sherlock, Lee Jenkinson, Peter Ashworth, Jim Thirlwell and Annie Hogan, with whom Almond worked later in his solo career.
+Under the Mambas moniker, Almond recorded two albums, Untitled and the double-album Torment and Toreros.
 He disbanded the collective when it started to feel too much like a regular band.

-Soft Cell disbanded in 1984 just before the release of their fourth album, This Last Night in Sodom, but the duo briefly reunited in 2001.
+Soft Cell disbanded in 1984 just before the release of their fourth album, This Last Night in Sodom, but the duo briefly reunited in 2001 and again in 2018.

+Marc Almond had a hit early 1985 with "I Feel Love, Johnny Remember Me" with Bronski Beat on the gay-themed album The Age of Consent, released in 1984.

 Almond's first proper solo album was Vermin in Ermine, released in 1984.
 Produced by Mike Hedges, it featured musicians from the Mambas outfit, Annie Hogan, Martin McCarrick and Billy McGee.
 This ensemble, known as The Willing Sinners, worked alongside Almond for the subsequent albums Stories of Johnny (1985) from which the title track became a minor hit, and Mother Fist and Her Five Daughters (1987), also produced by Mike Hedges.
 The latter album was highly acclaimed in reviews, with Ned Raggett writing that the 'Mother Fist' album "embraces classic European cabaret to wonderful effect, more so than any American or English rock album since Bowie's Aladdin Sane or Lou Reed's Berlin."

 McCarrick left The Willing Sinners in 1987 to join Siouxsie and the Banshees, from which point Hogan and McGee became known as La Magia.
 Almond signed to EMI and released the album The Stars We Are in 1988.
 This album featured Almond's version of "Something's Gotten Hold of My Heart", which was later re-recorded as a duet with the song's original singer Gene Pitney and released as a single.
 The track reached No. 1 in the UK.
 It also reached number one in Germany and was a major hit in countries around the world.
 The Stars We Are became his biggest selling solo album in the US, and the single "Tears Run Rings" became his only solo single to peak inside the US Billboard Hot 100.